We look forward to getting to know you and learning about

 Assist the Education and Outreach committee by demonstrating fiber arts at schools and other events.
 Participate at our booth at the county fair or the Sheep to Shawl and Four by Four, at the state fair.
 Enter your own creations at both.

-Attend a Beginning Weaving class.
+Attend a Beginning Weavers class.
 Learn how to measure your warp, warp a loom and weave a sampler.

 Volunteer to work with a committee, be a committee chair or run for an office after one year of membership.